buildingSMART/IDS-Audit-tool/ids-lib/ErrorCodes.md

-# List of error codes for Ids-Audit-Tool
+# List of error codes for Ids-Audit

 ## Errors